sidewalklabs/commonspace/CONTRIBUTING.md

 * Expo - https://docs.expo.io/
 * Yarn - https://yarnpkg.com/en/

-1. Navigate to the expo_project
+2. Navigate to the expo_project
 ```
 cd expo_project
 ```
-1. Install Dependencies
+3. Install dependencies
 ```
 yarn
 ```

-1. Create an app.json file.
+4. Create an app.json file.
 Copy the contents of app.json.example into app.json, and adjust as necessary.
 To use Google authentication and Google Maps, you may have to generate your own API keys.
 Expo has instructions for generating and storing these keys https://docs.expo.io/versions/latest/sdk/map-view/.

-1. Run the app
+5. Run the app
 ```
 expo start
 ```
 The Expo CLI interface should run in a browser and offer you the options to run the app in an ios or android emulator if you have one installed, or provide a QR code to run on a device via the Expo app.
 For more information check out the Expo "up and runnning" guide https://docs.expo.io/versions/latest/workflow/up-and-running/

 ## License
 CommonSpace is free for anyone to use and modify for any purpose under the Apache 2.0 license.